Vinlaw3661/Vinlaw3661/README.md

 My name is Vinlaw, and I'm passionate about entrepreneurship, AI, and technology, with a drive to solve real-world problems and create meaningful impact.
 I also love exploring the power of writing as a creative exploration but also to share ideas and inspire change.
 You can check out my [LinkedIn](www.linkedin.com/in/vinlaw-mudehwe) and [Website](www.vinlawmudehwe.com).

-### Projects I Have Worked On
+### Recent Projects I Have Worked On

-Face2Body:
+Face2Body 😀➡️🧍‍♀️:
-Developed an advanced algorithm called Bounded Manhattan Assignment to map facial features to body landmarks.
-This project showcases expertise in computer vision, GPU optimization, and algorithm design.
+I came up with an algorithm called Bounded Manhattan Assignment to map facial features to body landmarks.
+This idea allowed me to explore computer vision and the use of GPUs for optimization.

-Hippo Engine:
+Hippo-ID 🦛:
-Created a zero-shot facial recognition and identification engine capable of inference in real-time.
-Utilized cutting-edge AI tools like MediaPipe, DeepFace, and ChromaDB.
+I worked on a zero-shot facial recognition and identification engine that performs inference in real-time.
+It was fun to integrate tools like MediaPipe, DeepFace, and ChromaDB to make it work.

-Malnutrition Diagnostics App:
+Malnutrition Diagnostics App 🥗:
-Built a comprehensive application for malnutrition diagnostics, diet planning, nutrient profiling, and medical reporting.
-This app integrates anthropometric measurements, DRI recommendations, and local food availability to provide actionable health insights.
+I built an app to diagnose malnutrition, plan diets, profile nutrients, and generate medical reports.
+It combines anthropometric measurements, DRI recommendations, and local food data to offer practical insights.

-Scrape24:
+Scrape24 🕵️‍♂️:
-Highlighted vulnerabilities in Property24 by developing a scraper that extracts real estate agent information.
-This project underscores proficiency in web scraping and ethical data practices.
+I created a scraper to highlight vulnerabilities in Property24 by extracting real estate agent information.
+It was an interesting exploration into web scraping and the ethical implications of data usage.

-Reverse API for USDA DRI Calculator:
+Reverse API for USDA DRI Calculator 🔄:
-Designed a reverse API to interact with the USDA's Dietary Reference Intake (DRI) calculator, demonstrating expertise in API integration and data-driven solutions.
+I designed a reverse API to interact with the USDA's Dietary Reference Intake (DRI) calculator.
+This project let me dive into API integrations and understand how such systems work.

 <h3 align="left">Technologies I use</h3>